re-plicate/DynaGraph/README.md

 ```

 ## 2.Preliminary Comparison with the newly referred algorithms
-Due to some methods have no open-source code, it is hard to republicat and are marked with the marker *.
+Due to some methods have no open-source code, it is hard to reproduce and are marked with the marker *.

 *represents the result is not fiiled by now but will be continuously updated